-I picked out a selection of jack stands … from lightweight through to super heavy duty stands, they all work well, and are all safe at their weight limits, so the difference is how suited they may be to your need … you want something with a little more height?
+We’ve picked out a selection of jack stands.
+From lightweight to super heavy-duty stands, they all work well.
+They are all safe at their weight limits.
+So, the difference is how suited they may be to your needs.
+Do you want something with a little more height?
 Lightweight?
 Easy storing?

 Torin Big Red come in a multiple of different weight ratings, but these ones I’m looking at have a rating of six tons, that’s per pair of stands.

-They have a double locking mechanism – the pawl and a pin, and although Torin says that it increases safety by 200%, that isn’t actually correct.
-The height is adjustable from 15 3/8” through to 23 13/16” which gives them a good range and are about the tallest here.
+They have a double locking mechanism – the pawl and a pin.
+Torin says that it increases safety by 200%.
+The height is adjustable from 15 3/8″ to 23 13/16″ which gives them a good range and is about the tallest here.

 My only thing is that the forged iron ratchet bar (the bit that holds the vehicle) isn’t a perfect fit in the stand, so when they’re fully extended, they tend to wobble about a bit, however in reality, with a vehicle placed on them, they’re solid.

-Speaking of solid … Torin have a large footprint – 10 13/16” x 9 7/16” which helps to spread the load, and keep them stable, and the stands are made from high grade steel with a welded frame – which adds up to around 28lb in weight.
+Speaking of solid, Torin has a large footprint – 10 13/16″ x 9 7/16″.
+This helps to spread the load and keep them stable.
+The stands are made from high-grade steel with a welded frame – which adds up to around 28 lbs. in weight.
 They’re not lightweight, but still easy to maneuver.
 Meets ASME safety standards.

 How to Safely Use Jack Stands

 Once you’ve identified the lifting points, you should ensure that your hydraulic floor jack is placed safely, on flat ground, ideally at right angles to the direction of motion so that it can’t roll.
-Once the vehicle is in the air, you need to find a suitable point to place your car jack stands – remember that anything attached to the wheel/suspension will be subject to suspension travel, so may end up lower with spring or damper compression.
+Once the vehicle is in the air, you need to find a suitable point to place your car jack stands.
+Remember that anything attached to the wheel/suspension will be subject to suspension travel, so it may end up lower with spring or damper compression.

 Always place the stands on firm, level ground.
 If the ground is quite soft and there’s a risk of sinkage, then place some wood underneath the foot of the stand to distribute the weight more evenly.